International Faculty

 Singapore, Singapore

 Dr Andrew Chin graduated from the National University of Singapore in 1995.
 He was appointed Senior Consultant in the Department of Hand Surgery in May 2012.
 Dr Chin did his 1-year advance fellowship training specializing in Wrist Conditions and Disorders at the Centre for Hand And Upper Limb Surgery, Wrightington Hospital in Wigan, UK and at Kaplan Institute in Barcelona, Spain under the tutelage of renown wrist surgeons: Prof John Stanley, Drs Ian Trail, Marc Garcia-Elias and Alberto Lluch.
+Dr Chin's sub-specialty interests include: Wrist Surgery and Minimally Invasive Hand Surgery.

 Alphonsus Chong